 - assessing whether you’re feeling supported or not in your life & your body

 Connecting with the psoas can open up painful emotions and memories but on the other side is the healing, reclaiming our freedom of movement, vitality, dreams, creativity, and sexuality.

 Standard psoas massage tends to be a harsh, painful, and even shocking experience.
 Therapists may dig down deep into the area without allowing the tissue layers to warm and melt so the body can open up beforehand.

 Though not necessarily comfortable, as a massage therapist I practice the approach called “Muscle Swimming”, developed by Peggy Lamb, which is a more thorough and gentle method of systematically locating and releasing the psoas, abdominal, and secondary hip flexor muscles; these all impact the health and alignment of the psoas itself.
 This can help alleviate stubborn low back and hip pain.

 We do a simple assessment first to find out if the psoas is out of alignment and can check after each session to monitor progress.

 Bellydance movement is also extremely healing for the psoas and pelvis, back, abdominals, and core in general.
 As a dance therapist, I incorporate these healing movements and stretches in addition to massage to bring the psoas back into health and alignment.

-It’s important to develop a strong core through proper breath work and exercise but rigorous exercise can be dangerous before the psoas is back in basic alignment.
+It’s important to develop a strong core through proper breath work and exercise which I offer as a core specialist but rigorous exercise can be dangerous before the psoas is back in basic alignment.
 Think SAFE and EFFECTIVE exercise.
 As with all movement, listen to your body and avoid anything that doesn’t feel right (sharp pain, cramping, etc.) Meet your body where it’s at in the moment.

 cover photo credit: vickihobbs.com